davday6/Internship_SAGE/react-app/docs/AddingNewAgent.md

 - Each agent must have a unique ID
 - The `comments` property should always match the length of the `reviewsList` array
-- Ensure the domain and subdomain values match the existing categories in `businessCapabilities`
+- Business capabilities are automatically derived from agent data - no manual updates needed
-- When adding a new domain, update the `businessCapabilities` object
+- Use meaningful domain and subdomain values as they will automatically appear in the filters